 Maintaining RV Fresh Water Tanks

 Maintaining your fresh water tank is as easy as ensuring you always fill it with clean potable water.
-You’ll also want to dump the freshwater tank if it won’t be used for long periods of time in order to avoid letting water sit in the tank for months.
+You’ll also want to dump the freshwater tank if it won’t be used for long periods to avoid letting water sit in the tank for months.
 Additionally, it’s a good idea to clean the fresh water tank at least once a year.
 See instructions for doing this further below.

 Using Black and Gray Water Tanks

 For the most part, using black and gray water tanks is pretty straightforward.
-You use the water in your rig and it automatically drains into the tanks.
+You use the water in your rig, and it automatically drains into the tanks.
 Once your tank sensors read full, you will need to dump your tanks.

 Of course, it’s a good idea to know how to dump the tanks, as well as how to maintain them to ensure they stay usable for as long as possible.
 Below are our top tips.